moverb/collectiveopensourcehardware.github.io/_education/3i_commissioning.md

 ![Testing of short circuits](/media_files/testing_short_circuit.jpg)

-If there is a short circuit you see a red area in the thermal camera.
-This indicates a high current flow which let the PCB getting hot.
+If there is a short circuit you can see a red area in the thermal camera.
+This indicates a high current flow which heats the PCB in that area.